Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 Do your research to learn about cryptocurrency, and when you feel ready, invest in a cryptocurrency mining machine, which can cost between $1,000 - $4,000 or more.

-One thing to remember here is that start-up costs are relatively high, and there are no guaranteed returns.
+One thing to remember here is that start-up costs are relatively high, and like the stock market, there are no guaranteed returns.

 A high-spec cryptocurrency mining machine will eat up electricity, so you need to minus electricity costs when working out projected revenue to see if it will be worth it for you.